asyazwan/asyazwan.github.io/_posts/2017-07-30-running-composer-install-with-docker.md

 `docker run --rm -v $PWD:/app composer/composer:alpine install --ignore-platform-reqs`

-Another option is to define `platform` in your config to mirror yout target platform settings.
+Another option is to define `platform` in your config to mirror your target platform settings.
 It can be tedious the more specific you get, though.
 See [example](https://getcomposer.org/doc/06-config.md#platform) syntax from the docs.